FinnWilkinson/Advanced-Computer-Architecture/README.md

 # Advanced Computer Architecture

- This repository contains my final year coursework project to make a emulation of a processor.
-I have written the simulator in Python.
+This repository contains my final year coursework project to make an emulation of either a scalar, or a super scalar out-of-order pipelined processor.
+Details of compilation, as well as the project code, can be found in the `Processor_Sim_Project/Python_Sim/` directory of this repository.

- To compile and run the simulator: `python Simulator_main.py "Assembly Programs/<CHOSEN_PROGRAM>.txt"` in the Python_Sim directory.

- To compile and run the simulator with status update after each instruction execution: `python Simulator_main.py "Assembly Programs/<CHOSEN_PROGRAM>.txt" -verbose` in the Python_Sim directory.
+ The following assembly programs are available to run, and are loacted within the `Assembly_Programs` sub-directory of the project.
  All Assembly programs contain comments at the top to help explain what the script will do.
- Available Assembly test programs :
+ - Factorial.txt
+ - Game_Of_Life.txt
+ - Matrix_Multiplication.txt
-  - `Quick_Sort.txt`
+ - Matrix_Multiplication_Unrolled.txt
-  - `Vector_Addition.txt`
+ - Max_Throughput_Test.txt
-  - `Factorial.txt`
+ - Qucik_Sort.txt

- The external Dependancies are as follows :
-  - `import os`
+ - Test_Script.txt
-  - `import sys`
+ - Vecotr_Addition.txt
-  - `import numpy as np`

- `Processor_Sim` contains the code for a simple scalar processor, which can read in instruction files (`.txt` format) and produce an output.
- The instructions set is as follows (also found in `Instructions.txt`):
+ The custom instructions set is as follows :
  | Instruction       | Description
  | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------
+ | `HALT`            |  finished = 1
  | `ADD rd, ra, rb`  |  RF[rd] = RF[ra] + RF[rb]
  | `ADDI rd, ra, x`  |  RF[rd] = RF[ra] + x
  | `SUB rd, ra, rb`  |  RF[rd] = RF[ra] - RF[rb]